 When first formulated, EUTR represented a groundbreaking expansion of corporate responsibility in the wood industry, requiring companies to examine their own supply chains and mitigate the risk of illegality until it becomes negligible.

-Consequent allegations of ‘greenwashing’ and a lack of transparency in its auditing process have lead many ENGO’s, including Greenpeace, to withdraw their support from FSC, damaging the certifiers credibility.
-Therefore the use of FSC third-party certification as the “main mitigation tool” in risk assessments is now unacceptable.
+Consequent allegations of ‘greenwashing’ and a lack of transparency in its auditing process have led many ENGO’s, including Greenpeace, to withdraw their support from FSC, damaging the certifiers credibility.
+Therefore reliance on FSC third-party certification as the “main mitigation tool” in risk assessments is now widely regarded as unacceptable.

-It is clear that the industry professionals participating in the Forest Trends study have understood this and now incorporate a plethora of risk assessment tools: “with most using a combination of tools such as Preferred by Nature’s (formally NEPCon) Sourcing Hub and the Transparency International’s Corruption Perception Index”.
+As a result, industry professionals participating in the Forest Trends study now incorporate a plethora of risk assessment tools: “with most using a combination of tools such as Preferred by Nature’s (formally NEPCon) Sourcing Hub and the Transparency International’s Corruption Perception Index”.

-The initiative taken by many Operators to avoid illicit wood is a clear sign of expanded corporate responsibility and growing awareness that illegal supply chains would attract the attention of ENGO’s.
+The initiative taken by many Operators to avoid illicit wood is a clear sign of expanded corporate responsibility and growing awareness that illegal supply chains will attract the attention of regulators and ENGO’s.
 Therefore, the mitigation of risk is clearly seen by many of the surveyed companies as increasingly vital to sourcing policy.

-Overall EUTR appears to be stimulating positive change in the European forestry sector by encouraging firms to risk assess their supply chains and understand their responsibilities regarding due-diligence.
+Overall EUTR appears to be stimulating positive change in the European timber sector by encouraging firms to risk assess their supply chains and understand their responsibilities regarding due-diligence.